-So how on earth can France's Socialist government keep its promise to make the country, and Europe, more competitive in the global marketplace?
+So how on earth can France's Socialist government keep its promise to make this country, and Europe, more competitive in the global marketplace?
 Slowly and carefully, President Francois Hollande says.

-Many economists say France could be running out of time, and ratings agencies appear to be getting worried.
-That could have repercussions beyond its borders.
+Many economists say France could be running out of time, however, and that could have repercussions beyond its borders.
 Geographically and economically between Germany and Spain, France has allied with its northern neighbor to manage the eurozone crisis, but its huge state debts and chronic unemployment are making it look increasingly like struggling Spain.

 The French government is hoping that gradual change is the way to go, and that a series of private meetings and cautious public statements in recent days will mollify both fearful workers and employers who say it's no longer worth the cost to hire.

-After Hollande was elected in May, the Socialists' first response to France's lagging economy was to add a layer of government: the Ministry of Industrial Recovery.
-That failed to keep unemployment from rising, or some of France's biggest corporations _ including carmaker Peugeot Citroen, Air France and retail giant Carrefour _ from announcing thousands more layoffs.
+But after Hollande was elected in May, the Socialists' first response to France's lagging economy was to create an agency essentially dedicated to meddling: the Ministry of Industrial Recovery.
+That failed to keep unemployment from rising, or some of France's biggest corporations from announcing thousands more layoffs _ including carmaker Peugeot Citroen, Air France and retail giant Carrefour.

 Hollande then asked one of the country's most respected businessmen, former Airbus chairman Louis Gallois, to spend months drawing up plans to make France more competitive.
 But as reports leaked over the past week about the report's recommendations _ rethinking the controversial 35-hour week, shifting some of the tax burden to workers, cutting public spending _ the government swiftly distanced itself.